GENERAL TERMS AND CONDITIONS OF PURCHASE FOR GRÖMO GMBH & CO. KG, VALID AS OF December 1, 2020

 10. Title retention, transfer of ownership

 10.1.
-If we provide objects or materials to the supplier for further processing, mixing or connection (“merchandise under retention”) and a processing, mixing or connection of our merchandise under retention is carried out by the supplier for us, we reserve the ownership and copyrights to the merchandise under retention for ourselves.
+If we provide objects or materials to the supplier for further processing, mixing or combination (“merchandise under retention”) and a processing, mixing or combination of our merchandise is carried out by the supplier for us, we reserve the ownership and copyrights to the merchandise under retention for ourselves.

-In the case of a processing, mixing or connection of our merchandise under retention with other objects or materi-als not belonging to us, we acquire the co-ownership of the new object in the proportion of the value of our mer-chandise under retention (purchase price plus VAT) to the other processed/mixed/connected objects or materials at the time of the processing/mixing/connection.
+In the event that our reserved goods are processed, mixed or combined with other items or materials not belonging to us, we shall acquire co-ownership of the new object in the proportion of the value of our merchandise under retention (purchase price plus VAT) to the other processed/mixed/combined objects or materials at the time of processing/mixing/combination.

-Provided the securing rights owed to us in accordance with no. 1 exceeds the value of our merchandise under reten-tion by over 20%, we will approve the securing rights at the supplier’s request accordingly.
+Provided the securing rights to which we are entitled in accordance with No. 1 exceed the value of our merchandise under retention by over 20%, we shall approve the securing rights at the supplier's request accordingly.

 10.2.
 The transfer of the goods into our ownership must take place without taking into consideration the payment of the purchase price.
 If in individual cases we accept an offer of the supplier for transfer of ownership determined by the purchase price payment, the title retention of the supply becomes void at the latest with the purchase price payment for the delivered goods.

 10.3.
-We retain the right even before paying the purchase price to sell the goods on in a proper business transaction transferring our requirements arising as a result of this in advance and to process the goods, for assistance there-fore a simple title retention of the supplier extended to the onward sale applies.
-All other forms of title retention are in any case excluded.
+We retain the right even before paying the purchase price to sell the goods on in a proper business transaction transferring our requirements arising as a result of this in advance and to process the goods, for assistance therefore a simple title retention of the supplier extended to the onward sale applies.
+In any case, all other forms of retention of title are excluded, in particular the extended retention of title, the forwarded retention of title and the retention of title extended to further processing.

-11. Place of fulfilment, court of jurisdiction, contractual language, data processing, sev-erability clause
+11. Place of fulfilment, place of jurisdiction, contract language, data processing, severability clause

 11.1.
 The place of fulfilment for all duties resulting from the contractual relationship is Marktoberdorf.

 11.2.
-If the customer is a merchant within the meaning of the German Commercial Code, a legal entity under public law or a special asset fund under public law, the exclusive and international place of jurisdiction will be Marktoberdorf, where our headquarters are located, for all disputes resulting directly or indirectly from the contractu-al relationship.
-We also have the right to open proceed-ings at the place of general jurisdiction of the buyer.
+If the customer is a merchant within the meaning of the German Commercial Code, a legal entity under public law or a special asset fund under public law, the exclusive and international place of jurisdiction is Marktoberdorf, where our headquarters are located, for all disputes resulting directly or indirectly from the contractual relationship.
+We also have the right to open proceedings at the place of general jurisdiction of the buyer.

 11.4.
 Even if the supplier is in possession of a translation of these GPC in another language, the German version will be exclusively authoritative.